arduino/docs-content/content/retired/05.archived-libraries/CurieBLE/CurieBLE.md

 ### `BLECentral constructor`
 #### Description
-The BLE central is typically the device that asks the BLE peripheral its data
+The Bluetooth® LE central is typically the device that asks the Bluetooth® LE peripheral its data

 #### Syntax
 ```